rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/fixtures-images.md

 ## Step 2: Import the images into Media collection during application startup.

 Every time the application starts, we want to check if each product has its corresponding image imported already.
-That can be achieved through adding a Reaction hook:
+That can be achieved through adding a Demand hook:

 **/server/init.js**
 ```js